 - Loosen the lockshield valve the same way as the other (TRV) valve and tilt the radiator to let any more goop leak out.

 - Close the bleed valve with the key.

 Step 5.
 Remove the Radiator and Hose it

-- Finish disconnecting the radiator and take it somewhere suitable to hose down (a garden, an outside area, or even a bath tub).
+- Finish disconnecting the radiator and take it somewhere suitable to hose down (for more information check out our guide to removing radiators).

 - Hose that radiator down until it is completely rid of any remaining sludge left inside.

 - Follow the previous steps to disconnect your radiator in reverse order.

 This method of flushing your radiator isn't going to clear the system, so power flushing is something you will still need to do every 10 years or so.
 If you find you still have problems after flushing a radiator, then consider having a power flush done to clear not only your radiators but your pipes as well.

 It might be a good idea for you to install a magnetic filter before your boiler as this will filter out any sludge or harmful metals trying to get in.
 As a result, the removal and cleaning of your radiator will be a much easier or even an unnecessary process.